PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-18 05:39:25
+Last updated: 2024-04-18 05:40:00
-Random Quote: Stay out of my territory. - Walter White
+Random Quote: In King's Landing, there are two sorts of people.
+The players and the pieces.  -  Petyr Baelish